-Before digging into the lessons learned, it is important to stop and reflect what set this storm apart from previous storms other than impressive statistics.
+Before diaging into the lessons learned, it is important to stop and reflect what set this storm apart from previous storms other than impressive statistics.
 To understand this, we need to look at the difference between "routine emergencies" and "crisis emergencies."
-This concept was developed by two Harvard professors, Arnold Howitt and Herman "Dutch" Leonard,1 and it certainly doesn't mean it's easy to handle.
+This concept was developed by two Harvard professors, Arnold Howitt and Herman "Dutch" Leonard1 and is a helpful tool for planners.

-A "routine emergency" doesn't mean that it isn't challenging, and it certainly doesn't mean it's easy to handle.
+A "routine emergency" doesn't mean that it isn't challenging, and it certainly is not easy.
 It is the type of emergency that is in our risk profile; in other words, it is expected, we have plans to accommodate it, and we train and exercise to manage it.
-Its familiarity makes it "routine."
+It is its familiarity that makes it "routine."

 So if hurricanes fit the risk profile of the Northeast, what set this one apart?
 Sandy was, indeed, the classic definition of a "crisis emergency" - an event defined by significant novelty.
 This was an emergency not like those previously experienced.
 Although the forces themselves were not new, it was the combination of forces that were challenging.

-Parts of it were familiar but occurring at unprecedented speed (flooding).
+Parts of it were familiar however were occurring at unprecedented speed (flooding).
 Existing plans were completely inadequate, and training and exercises had not accounted for the magnitude and sheer number of events.
 Leaders had to improvise new approaches to manage the incident.
-Sandy was the perfect example of a "crisis emergency."
+Sandy was the perfect "crisis example of a emergency."